mattkrick/fast-bitset/README.md

 <a name="BitSet+forEach"></a>
 ### bitSet.forEach(func)
 Run a custom function on every set bit.
-Faster than iterating over the entire bitset with a `get()` Source code includes a nice pattern to follow if you need to break the for-loop eaarly
+Faster than iterating over the entire bitset with a `get()` Source code includes a nice pattern to follow if you need to break the for-loop early

 **Kind**: instance method of <code>[BitSet](#BitSet)</code>